Engineering Controls Consist Of All Except

 Physical Isolation

 This is the most obvious type.
-Even so, pressure relief valves that vent away from operators.
-In practice, machine enclosures.
-Think about it: remote-controlled equipment.
-Practically speaking, you put distance or a barrier between the person and the hazard.
+Machine enclosures.
+Because of that, remote-controlled equipment.
+Pressure relief valves that vent away from operators.
+You put distance or a barrier between the person and the hazard.
 If the hazard can't reach the body, that's isolation doing the work.

 Substitution At The System Level

 People mix this up with substitution in the hierarchy.
 But engineering controls often include swapping a dangerous component for a safer built-in one — like using a pneumatic tool instead of an electric one in a wet area.
-The tool itself is redesigned to remove the shock risk.
+In real terms, the tool itself is redesigned to remove the shock risk.
 That's engineered in, not trained in.

 Ventilation And Airflow Design

 Local exhaust ventilation (LEV) is the classic.
-A fume arm over a solder station.
+So naturally, a fume arm over a solder station.
 A downdraft table for grinding.
-The system captures contaminants at the source.
-It's not a mask.
-Here's the thing — it's not "work outside when it's windy. " It's ductwork and fans doing a specific job.
+In practice, the system captures contaminants at the source.
+Consider this: it's not a mask.
+So it's not "work outside when it's windy. " It's ductwork and fans doing a specific job.

 Noise And Vibration Damping

 Mounting equipment on isolators.
+The plugs are PPE.
+Even so, these cut exposure without asking the crew to plug their ears.
+So naturally, enclosing a compressor.
 Building a sound wall.
-Because of that, enclosing a compressor.
-These cut exposure without asking the crew to plug their ears.
-In real terms, worth knowing: providing earplugs is not this.
-The plugs are PPE.
+Worth knowing: providing earplugs is not this.
 The wall is the control.

 What Gets Wrongly Included